 Box or Super

-The “building blocks” of a Langstroth hive.
+These are the “building blocks” of a Langstroth hive.
 Typically a hive starts with a single box, generally a medium or a deep.
 Then additional boxes are added as the colony mature and grows.
+These are generally medium or deep, too, though some beekeepers like to use shallow boxes for honey supers.

 The boxes in which bees create and tend to eggs, larvae and pupae are referred to as “brood boxes”, though they will also contain stores of honey and pollen.

-The appropriate number of frames (8 or 10) are placed in the box and the dimensions of the box, the frames and the spacers keeping frames apart are carefully designed to respect “bee space”.
+The appropriate number of frames (8 or 10) are placed in the box .
+The dimensions of the box, the frames and the spacers (which keep the main bodies of the frames apart) are carefully designed to respect “bee space”.
 Even in a new box it is important to make sure the box has a full set of frames installed from the outset.

 It isn’t particularly unusual for natural beekeepers with Langstroth hives to use just top bars.
 That said, the majority of Langstroth beekeepers use the normal rectangular frames.

-Foundation is the physical plane on which create their own comb.
+It’s important to have a clear distinction between foundation and comb.
+Foundation is the physical plane on which bees create their own comb.
 We mention this because sometimes beekeepers refer to foundation, when they actually mean the comb created by their bees.

 When the layman looks at honeycomb, s/he sees one of nature’s most beautiful creations.
 There is a glorious consistency to the structure of comb.
 We recognize the orderly and efficient arrangement of hexagonal cells as a universal symbol of consistency and strength.